MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-version-limits.md

 - SPO160
 - SPS150
 - MET150
-description: "This article provides guidance on how admins can set version history limits on individual sites."
+description: "This article provides guidance on how admins can set Version history limits on individual sites."

 ---